linode/docs/docs/applications/configuration-management/create-terraform-module/index.md

 - If using nested modules, they should be located in a root module's subdirectory named `modules/`.

-- If your modules will be hosted on Terraform's Module Registry, Root modules and any nested modules should contain a `README.MD` file with a description that explains the module's intended use.
+- If your modules will be hosted on Terraform's Module Registry, root modules and any nested modules should contain a `README.MD` file with a description that explains the module's intended use.

 - You can provide examples in a root module's subdirectory named `examples`.

 ## Create the Linode StackScripts Module

-The Linode Stackscripts module will included two nested modules that split up the required resources between the **root module**, a `linodes` module and a `stackscripts` module.
+The Linode Stackscripts module will included two nested modules that split up the required resources between the **root module**, a `linodes` module, and a `stackscripts` module.
 When you are done creating all required Terraform files your directory structure will look as follows:

 {{< output >}}
 linode_stackscripts/